LalithaMadhuriA/Imar-_Project/README.md

 ### How to run

 ````
-step 1: Open the index file in the web browser(eg: localhost/rootfolder/filename)
+step 1: Open the login.html file in the web browser(eg: localhost/rootfolder/filename)
 ````
 ### working procedure
 ````